TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/IsaacJennings-Signoff-MasterControl.md

 	subsystems to direct the robot around the board.
-The system will receive inputs from the start button, sensing microcontroller, and other peripherals designed by future teams, and it will output instructions to the motor Control subsystem and peripherals designed by future teams.
+The system will receive inputs from the start button, sensing microcontroller, and other peripherals designed by future teams, and it will output instructions to the motor Control subsystem and other specified systems (designed by future teams).
 The subsystem will use a Jetson Nano microcontroller to do all calculations and to send instructions.
-	The system will ultimately perform pathfinding, navigation, and user-defined peripherals, but for the scope of the current system, pathfinding and navigation will be addressed and user-defined peripherals will be considered and allotted for.
+	The system will ultimately perform pathfinding, navigation, and user-defined peripheral tasks, but for the scope of the current system, pathfinding and navigation will be addressed and user-defined peripherals will be considered and allotted for.
 ## Constraints
-	how they apply

 - C2:The robot shall possess an allocated data input point for an alternative start method.